ARTICLE OVERVIEW

 In East of Eden, the Salinas Valley itself takes on symbolic meaning.
 It is not just a setting; it mirrors the human condition.
 Like the biblical Eden, the valley is an original space, full of promise.
 But unlike the paradise of beginnings, it is already shaped by history, labor, mistakes, and guilt.

-Steinbeck’s Eden is neither behind us as an unreachable paradise, nor ahead as a guaranteed promise.
-It exists only insofar as humans, within a story marked by limits, decide to turn toward good.
+Steinbeck’s Eden is neither behind us as an unreachable paradise nor ahead as a guaranteed promise.
+It exists only insofar as human beings, within a story marked by limits, decide to turn toward good.
+The valley is a space of responsibility: not shielded from evil, but open to choice.

 Cathy and the Mystery of Evil